irista24/PortlandStateUniversitySyllabusSummarizer/README.md

 Libraries I used consist of Transformers, Pytorch, Pandas, Scikit-Learn, Tqdm, MatPlotlib and Gradio.

-Languages I are Python for building the model and Javascript, CSS, and HTML for the frontend.
+Languages I are Python for building the model and Javascript and CSS for the frontend.

 This model is capable of summarize PSU syllabi that are uploaded by students.
 I created everything from the frontend to the backend.
 This experience was definitely a learning experience and am forever indebted to Professor Teuscher for his immense support and knowledge that he bestowed on me.